-Option 2: Simplified Serial with Slave Select This mode is used when it is desirable to have multiple Sabertooth motor drivers running from the same serial transmitter, but you do not wish to use packetized serial.
-A digital signal (0v or 5v) is fed to the S2 input.
-This is controlled by the host microcontroller.
-If the signal on S2 is

-Simplified Serial with Slave Select logic high (5v) when the serial command is sent, the driver will change to the new speed.
+Option 2: Simplified Serial with Slave Select

+This mode is used when it is desirable to have multiple Sabertooth motor drivers running from the same serial transmitter, but you do not wish to use packetized serial.
+A digital signal (0V or 5V) is fed to the S2 input.
+This is Standard Simplified Serial controlled by the host microcontroller.
+If the signal on S2 is logic high (5V) when the serial command is sent, the driver will change to the new speed.
 If the signal on S2 is not high when the command is sent, then command will be ignored.
 Pseudo-code demonstrating this is shown below.
 After sending the signal, allow about 50 us before commanding the Slave Select line to a logic LOW to allow time for processing.
 A hookup diagram and example pseudo-code are shown in Figures 6.2 and 6.3.

-//set controller 1's speed Output High (S2 pin on controller 1) USART\TX(controller 1 speed, 0 to 255) Delay us(50) Output\Low (S2 pin on controller 1) //set controller 2's speed Output\High (S2 pin on controller 2) USART TX(controller 2 speed, 0 to 255) Delay\us(50) Output\Low (S2 pin on controller 2) Figure 6.3: Pseudocode for Slave Select Mode 4: Packetized Serial Mode Packetized Serial uses TTL level multi-byte serial commands to set the motor speed and direction.
+Packetized Serial uses TTL level multi-byte serial commands to set the motor speed and direction.
 Packetized serial is a one-direction only interface.
 The transmit line from the host is connected to S1.
 The host's receive line is not connected to the Sabertooth.
-Because of this, multiple Sabertooth 2x12 motor drivers can be connected to the same serial transmitter.
+Because of this, multiple Sabertooth 2x25 motor drivers can be connected to the same serial transmitter.
 It is also possible to use SyRen and Sabertooth motor drivers together from the same serial source, as well as any other serial device, as long as it will not act on the packets sent to the Sabertooth.
 If using a true RS-232 device like a PC's serial port, it is necessary to use a level converter to shift the - 10V to 10V RS-232 levels to the 0V to 5V TTL.
 Packetized serial uses an address byte to select the target device.

+Packet Overview

-Packet Overview The packet format for the Sabertooth consists of an address byte, a command byte, a data byte and a seven bit checksum.
+The packet format for the Sabertooth consists of an address byte, a command byte, a data byte and a seven bit checksum.
 Address bytes have value greater than 128, and all subsequent bytes have values 127 or lower.
 This allows multiple types of devices to share the same serial line.

-An example packet and pseudo-code to generate it are shown in Figures 7.1 and 7.2
+All example packet and pseudo-code to b generate it are shown in Figures 7.1 and 7.2

-7 th example packet and pseudo code to generate it are shown in Figures 7.1 and 7.2

 void DriveForward(char address, char speed)

 Packet {

 Address: 130 Putc(address);

-Command: 0 Putc(0);
+Command : 0 Putc(0);

 Data: 64 Putc(speed);

-Checksum: 66 Putc((address + 0 + speed) & 127);
+Checksum: 66 Putc((address $+ 0 + \text{speed}) \& 127$);

 }

 Figure 7.1: Example 50% forward Figure 7.2: Pseudocode to generate 7.1